-c.
-Unearned Title IV aid shall be returned to the following programs in the following order.

-- 1. Federal Pell Grant

-- 2. Federal SEOG

-- 3. Other Title IV grant programs

-d.
-When the total amount of unearned aid produces a balance due, the student is responsible for the amount due and if not paid will be subject to the Business Office collection policy.
+- b) The percentage of Title IV aid Unearned (to be returned) is the 100% minus the percent of the earned aid. - c) Unearned Title IV aid is returned to the following programs in the following order: - 1.
+Federal Pell Grant - 2.
+Federal SEOG - 3.
+Other Title IV grant programs - d) The Unearned aid percentage is applied to the semester institutional charges, i.e. tuition, fees and bookstore charges. - e) When the total amount of unearned aid produces a balance due, the student is responsible for the amount due and if not paid will be subject to the Business Office collection policy.

-Letters will be sent to the student's home address on file in the Office of Records and Registration following withdrawal.
+Letters will be sent to the student's home address on file with the Office of Records and Registration following withdrawal.

-Institutional and student responsibility in regard to the return of title IV funds.
+Institutional and student responsibility as it relates to the Return of Title IV Funds.

-- 1. SCC's responsibilities in regard to the return of Title IV funds include: - providing each student with the information given in this policy; - identifying students who are affected by this policy and completing the return of Title IV funds calculation for those students; - 3. returning Title IV funds to the Department of Education.

-b.
-The student's responsibilities in regard to the return of Title IV funds include:

-- becoming familiar with the Return of Title IV policy and how complete class withdrawal affects eligibility for Title IV aid and Satisfactory Academic Progression; - 2. returning Title IV funds that were disbursed directly to the student as a result of the return of Title IV funds calculation.
+- a) SCC's responsibilities regarding Return of Title IV funds include: - i) identifying students who are affected by this policy and completing the return of Title IV funds calculation for those students; - ii) returning Title IV funds to the Department of Education. - b) The student's responsibilities in regard to the return of Title IV funds include: - i) becoming familiar with the Return of Title IV policy and how discontinuation of class enrollment or withdrawal affects eligibility for Title IV aid and Satisfactory Academic Progression; - ii) returning unearned Title IV funds that were disbursed directly to the student as a result of the return of Title IV funds calculation.